chelseasams/xlfisk/schedule.md

 - Review Our Process page prototype using [Device Mode](https://developers.google.com/web/tools/chrome-devtools/device-mode/emulate-mobile-viewports) in Chrome DevTools.
 - Prep and handoff Our Process page to Style Title team

-  - Convert MD as HTML
+  - Convert MD to HTML
   - [Validate HTML](https://validator.w3.org/nu/)
+  - Handoff both MD and HTML files

 - Style Tile team

   - Meeting with Justin Gagne from 4–5 p.m.

+    - Update Our Process page HTML with necessary sectioning elements (see MD for reference)
     - Build basic HTML/CSS style title template based on research and tests conducted by the team
-    - Apply basic style guide to Our Process page
+    - Apply basic styles to Our Process page

 ## Week 2